The C&TH Guide to Sherborne

 Fast trains and motorways haven’t reached Sherborne in Dorset yet the market town is becoming a hot spot for London leavers.
 According to property finder, Ben Horne of Middleton Advisors, the area’s lack of connection is appealing to those who crave authentic country living rather than the flashy Home Counties version.
 ‘It is a pretty and traditional town with everything you need yet not too over-done, and from Sherborne station you can be at Waterloo within two hours,’ he says.

-Despite the uncertainty surrounding Brexit, sales around Sherborne are up year on year, according to Luke Pender-Cudlip of the local Knight Frank office.
+Sales around Sherborne are up year on year, according to Luke Pender-Cudlip of the local Knight Frank office.
 This is partly due, he says, to the fact that the villages surrounding the town appear good value compared with both the Home Counties and the more fashionable West Country in Devon and Cornwall.
 ‘Those only needing to maintain loose ties to the capital used to move out to the Cotswolds, Devon or Cornwall,’ he explains.
 ‘Now they are looking to Dorset and Somerset, which have a good stock of picture- postcard villages within reasonable travelling times of London.’

 Sherborne has always been on Londoners’ radar, mainly due to its excellent public schools.
 There are Outstanding-rated primary schools and seven local prep schools including Sherborne Prep, Sandroyd, Port Regis and Hanford.
 Meanwhile, Sherborne and Sherborne Girls’ in the town itself offer single-sex full boarding with plenty of opportunities for socialising with the opposite sex, while nearby are the co-educational Bryanston, Millfield and Canford.